 My husband and I used to love dining al fresco at the casual and laid back Bimini Boatyard in Fort Lauderdale.
 After closing for a short time, it is back better than ever with a total remodel, new owners, a killer menu, and is now simply called “Boatyard”.
-During the TBEX (Travel Bloggers Exchange) conference, my friend Erin (a total foodie blogger at The Epicurean Traveler) and I had the chance to unwind and dine at “Boatyard”, an alluring hotspot complete with an upscale menu, marina yacht watching, and spectacular service.
-The owners wanted to make sure it is understood that Fort Lauderdale, Florida is the yachting capital of the world.
+During a travel conference, my friend Erin (a total foodie blogger at The Epicurean Traveler) and I had the chance to unwind and dine at “Boatyard”.
+It is an alluring local hotspot, complete with an upscale menu, marina yacht watching, and spectacular service.
+The owners wanted to make sure it was understood that Fort Lauderdale, Florida is the yachting capital of the world.

-To start the meal, I ordered the appetizer Jumbo lump crab cake.
-I love the fact that Boatyard offers a “hook to table” menu, meaning every seafood item is fresh and never frozen.
+To start the meal, I ordered the appetizer Jumbo Lump Crab Cake.
+I loved the fact that Boatyard offered a “hook to table” menu, meaning every seafood item was fresh and never frozen.
 Tasting that divine crab cake was a testament to how fresh and luscious the seafood truly was.
-I have eaten crab cakes at many places around the world and this was easily the best one I had ever tasted; of course I am sure the bed of corn relish and cilantro mustard remoulade sauce had something to do with that.
+I have eaten crab cakes at many places around the world and this was easily the best one I had ever tasted.
+I am sure the tasty bed of corn relish and cilantro mustard remoulade sauce had everything to do with that.

-Though I was not very hungry when I chose the crab bisque for my entree, that quickly changed when the waiter presented us with the dessert menu.
+Though I was not very hungry when I chose the Crab Bisque for my entree, that quickly changed when the waiter presented us with the dessert menu.
 I do not order dessert often as I hate to be disappointed, but I knew that would not be the case at Boatyard.
 I opted for the dessert called “Peanut Butter & Jelly”, which was a layered mousse with a fudgy chocolate crust and light peanut butter mousse on top.
 A sweet and full-bodied berry compote was drizzled across the plate and finished with a scoop of ice cream.
-Not sure what the crumb topping was across the dish but it tasted a bit like toffee or brickle.
+I am not sure what the crumb topping was across the dish, but it tasted a bit like toffee or brickle.
 Yummy!
 It is safe to say that I truly enjoyed every bite.

 Boatyard proved to be a wonderful place to relax and enjoy the Fort Lauderdale scenery.
-Entrees are a bit on the pricey side, between $25 and $50.
-If you are wanting to spend less, just order an appetizer and enjoy Boatyard’s waterfront patio bar.
+Entrees were a bit on the pricey side, between $25 and $50.
+If you wanted to spend less, you could just order an appetizer and enjoy Boatyard’s waterfront patio bar.
 Do not miss Happy Hour from 4-7PM Monday-Friday.